akumar57/SauceLab_CypressFramework/README.md

 1. Install any editor e.g. - visual studio code
 2. Install cypress in your machine by running command - **npm i cypress --save-dev**
 3. Post cypress installation,Invoke cypress for the first time by running **"npx cypress open"**
-4. We automatically get a basic folder structure with dummy tests, add a new TC as per our requirement(e.g. saucelabs_checkout_e2e.js) .
-5. We will get the report html along with cypress video to see the run result
+4. Once the run is complete, **We will get mochawsome report html along with cypress video** to see the run result

 ## Covered flows